The best way to buy and sell an ATV

-ATV tires can be very expensive to replace and are key to ensuring safe driving.
+As a buyer, ATV tires can be expensive to replace and are key to ensuring safe driving.
 Check that the tread is not overly worn down and that there are no cracks or chunks missing from the rubber.
+When selling, make sure your tires are in good shape and replace them if worn down.
+A vehicle with decent tires will likely sell a lot faster and command a higher price on Kijiji than one with worn treads.

-Jack up the ATV on one side, grip the tire and try to wiggle it in and out and up and down.
-Listen and feel for any rattles, grinding or knocking sounds or movement that indicate worn bearings or ball joints.
+When inspecting the ATV, jack it up on one side, grip the tire, and try to wiggle it in and out and up and down.
+Listen and feel for any rattles, grinding, or knocking sounds or movement that indicate worn bearings or ball joints.
 Repeat this process on the other side.
+Like tires, you will want your bearings to be in good shape.
+Replace or tighten as needed, whether you are the buyer or seller.

 You may also like to read:

-Take a look at the engine and undercarriage for visible damage, dents or cracks.
+Whether you are buying or selling an ATV, the engine matters.
+A lot.
+So take a look at the engine and the undercarriage for visible damage, dents, or cracks.
 ATVs are usually treated with rust-resistant coatings, so rust is often a sign of stress cracks that will require welding to repair.
 Use a rag to wipe around the head gasket and valve cover gasket to ensure that there is no oil leaking out.
 Check that the chain sprocket is not too worn or unevenly worn.
 Look over the brake cables for cracks and wear.
-Check that the air filter is not overly dirty.
+Check that the air filter is not overly dirty – replace parts as needed.

-Pull out the oil dipstick and check the oil for contamination, looking for metallic flecks or overly dark coloring.
-Check that there is sufficient coolant and other fluids that would indicate that it has been well maintained.
+Pull out the oil dipstick and check the oil for contamination, looking for metallic flecks or overly dark colouring.
+Check that there is sufficient coolant and other fluids that would indicate that it has been well-maintained.
+If selling, make sure all your fluids are clean and filled.

-Finally, check the lights, mileage and starter.
-Take it for a test drive to ensure that it’s a comfortable fit for you and that the engine sounds healthy and everything works.
+When you go see the vehicle before buying, check the lights, mileage, and starter.
+Take it for a test drive to ensure that it’s a comfortable fit for you and that the engine sounds right and everything works.
+Same goes for listing an ATV on Kijiji.
+Take it out and make sure it runs smoothly for the next lucky owner.